yashas-hm/AutoWhatsapp/README.md

-# AutoChat Assistant 🤖📱
+# AutoWhatsapp 🤖📱

-AutoChat Assistant is an Android application that automates your WhatsApp replies, making your messaging experience more convenient and efficient.
-With AutoChat Assistant, you can customize automatic responses and let the app handle your conversations seamlessly in the background.
+AutoWhatsapp is an Android application that automates your WhatsApp replies, making your messaging experience more convenient and efficient.
+With AutoWhatsapp, you can customize automatic responses and let the app handle your conversations seamlessly in the background.

 ## Features 🚀